ilanazane/Applied-Machine-Learning/README.md

 *Homework 3*: using the Titanic Dataset, predict survivors using Decision Tree Classifier, GridSearchCV, and Random Forest Classifier

 *Homework 4*: using a Titanic Dataset, fit a neural network with the independent variables 'pclass + sex + age + sibsp’ and dependent variable 'survived'.
 Check the performance of the model with out-of-sample accuracy.
 Used scikit-learn.

+*Homework 5*: Design a genetic algorithmm to solve the polynomial fitting problem from Homework 1.
+Implement the genetic algorithm using both mutation and crossover operations.
+  1. Plot the original noisy data
+  2. Plot the polynomial obtained in Homework 1.
+  3. Plot polynnomial obtained from this implementation
+  4. Compare and discuss the difference in performance of the two polynomials obtained with teh two different methods.